cdziv/devkit/packages/ddd/README.md

 expect(new Username('john_lennon').value).toBe('john_lennon');
 ```

-When instantiating with a valid value, the value can be accessed via the `value` property.
-If the provided value fails validation, an error will be thrown:
+When instantiated with a valid value, the value can be accessed via the `value` property.
+If the provided value fails validation, an error is thrown:

 ```ts
 const username = new Username('john_lennon');